caileanb773/recipe_manager/README.md

 # Features

+## Recipe Scaling

+Recipes can be scaled up incrementally for batching out recipes.

+## Themes

+Choose from either light mode (default) or dark mode to reduce eye strain.

+## Detach Recipes

+When viewing recipes, you may view them in a separate window by clicking the recipe and then clicking "detach recipe".
+This is useful for comparing two recipes, or for when it is necessary to reference an old recipe when creating a new one.

 ## Auto-Backup

 In the options menu item, you can tick the *auto backup* checkbox.
-This feature will automatically export all recipes stored in the database to a .rcp file on your hard drive; this feature is engaged every time the application closes.
+This feature will automatically export all recipes stored in the database to a .rcp file on your hard drive; when active, this feature will automatically save all recipes locally if internet were to momentarily be unavailable.

-## Import/export
+## Import/Export

 Recipes can be manually exported to and imported from files in the proprietary .rcp format.
 This is helpful for migrating recipes from one database to another, or merging the contents of multiple databases into one.